-Geothermal (Ground Source) heat pumps are becoming more and more popular in our area.
+Geothermal (Ground Source) heat pumps are still very popular in our area.
 Many people are discovering the benefits of harnessing our Earth's constant ground temperatures.
-Stephens Heating is proud to be one of very few dealers in Oregon who is certified by the International Ground Source Heat Pump Association for the installation of these units.
+Stephens Heating is proud to be one of very few dealers in Oregon who is still installing these units.
 Ground source heat pumps can be installed on an open loop or a closed loop system.
 These configurations are described in detail below.

 We install ClimateMaster and GeoComfort brands for our customers' ground source needs.
 With many models to choose from, these brands have proven to be reliable and priced moderately for their high performance.

 Click here to read about how Geothermal Heat Pumps work!

 Closed loop systems are becoming the most common geothermal configuration.
 If properly installed, they are economical, efficient, and reliable.
 A water/anti-freeze solution is circulated through a continuous buried pipe.
 The length of loop piping varies depending on ground temperature, thermal conductivity of the ground, soil moisture, and the size of unit needed for your home.